oss-wish-list/oss-wishlist-website/src/content/pages/how-it-works.md

 - Work directly with maintainers on critical needs
 - Fair compensation for expertise and labor

+### 4. Peer Review Ensures Quality

+After practitioners complete their work, peer review ensures the quality and completeness of deliverables.

+- Playbooks include rubrics to assess outcomes
+- Other practitioners and community experts review completed work
+- Peer review validates that deliverables meet quality standards
+- Ensures accountability and continuous improvement

 ## Who's Involved

 ### Maintainers